AlanReviews/File-Encryption/README.md

 # File-Encryption
 This is a simple file encryption program I made with C on Linux.
 It is very easy to port it to Windows and Mac.
+I tested the program using Ubuntu 18.04.
 Disclaimer: This program is not to be used for any real encryption and protection of files.

 Steps